tobyhodges/regex-introduction/3-tokens-and-wildcards.md

 ### The `.` Wildcard

 As well as the set tokens described above, there is also the more general wildcard `.`, which can be used to match any single character.
 Although it can be very helpful at times, it is recommended to use a more specific token/set when possible - we will discuss more about this in the next section.
+Remember, to match a literal `.` character, escape it with a backslash i.e. `\.`.

 ### `^`Start and End`$`
 The `^` and `$` symbols are used in a regex to represent the beginning and end of the searched line - they are refered to as 'anchor' characters.
 This can be extremely helpful when searching for lines that begin with a particular string/pattern, but where that pattern might also be found elsewhere in the lines.